 Missouri DWI Sentencing Guidelines First Offense

-The following is the definition of DWI under Missouri law: A person in Missouri is driving while intoxicated if he operates a private or commercial motor vehicle while intoxicated or drugged.
+The following is the definition of DWI under Missouri DWI law: A person in Missouri is driving while intoxicated if he operates a private or commercial motor vehicle while intoxicated or drugged.

 Driving while intoxicated is categorized as a Class B misdemeanor.
 No persons who have been convicted or at least have pleaded guilty shall be granted a suspended imposition of sentence unless the person is put on probation for the next two years.

-Missouri sentencing guidelines for DWI further state that no person who operates a vehicle with an excessive blood alcohol content of 0.15% or more shall be granted a suspended imposition of sentence.
+Missouri sentencing guidelines for DWI further state that no person who operates a vehicle with an excessive blood alcohol concentration of 0.15% or more shall be granted a suspended imposition of sentence.
 The jail period of such a person is 48 hours, as mentioned.

 Missouri DWI Statute of Limitations

 In Missouri, the statute of limitations starts the day after the offense.
 The prosecution has a maximum of one year to file charges for a misdemeanor DWI offense, while felony crimes have a three-year statute of limitations.

 First DWI Offense Costs in Missouri